 The Baby K'tan baby carrier is quick and easy to wear - no rings, belts, buckles or excess fabric.
 Just slip the baby sling over your head like a t-shirt.

-This baby sling is super affordable without compromising on quality.
-You can use it from newborn to toddler, but it's perfect for when your baby is around 6 to 12 months old, and it's perfect for breastfeeding too as your child can lie sideways in it.
+This baby sling is affordable without compromising on quality.
+You can use it from newborn to toddler, but it's perfect for when your baby is around six to 12 months old as your child can lie sideways in it for breastfeeding.
 It comes in several different colours and is the basic model from a wide range of slings from Je Porte Mon Bébé.

-Review: "Love this sling, originally bought a harder sling but my baby didn’t take to it.
+One reviewer said, "Love this sling, originally bought a harder sling but my baby didn’t take to it.
 Highly recommend, great quality, feels safe and very secure and once you have mastered putting it on it becomes second nature.
 Just watch a video and practice, you won’t regret it.
 My baby struggles to sleep during the day but 9/10 times will sleep when in the sling.
-(Hopefully not jinxed it by saying that!)"
+Hopefully not jinxed it by saying that!"

-This supportive, super-soft bamboo wrap is designed to distributes your baby’s weight evenly, reducing pressure on your back.
-It has two carrying Positions including parent-facing front carry and side carry.
+This supportive, super-soft bamboo wrap is designed to distribute your baby’s weight evenly, reducing pressure on your back.
+It has two carrying positions including parent-facing front carry and side carry.